President’s Perspective – July 2024

 Communication Shorts are brief (short) but important items posted for your information and use.
 Send us your ideas and thoughts!

-The June Bulletin is now available for downloading and printing!
-Remember, you can always find recent issues of the Bulletin on the Program Books and Information Page.
+The May Bulletin is complete and available.
+You can find recent issues of the Bulletin on the Program Books and Information Page.

 Online Directories Available 24-7